 So, what’s the source of the confusion?
 The most widely accepted but legacy enterprise approach is an ultra high-end hardware security module (HSM), often costing tens (if not hundreds) of thousands of dollars, that can best be described as a physical behemoth.
 Customers find, however, that due to the nature of a traditional HSM, physically securing the device is often straightforward, such as by mounting using a server room or datacenter rack, but even virtually, since they’ve grown accustomed to the existing processes to lockdown network access for remote malicious activity.

 In stark contrast, the revolutionary device from Yubico is the size of a literal fingernail and is purposely designed to be accessed and managed using a variety of approaches including the proprietary yubihsm-connector, PKCS #11 or a Key Storage Provider (KSP).
+The multitude of options makes the YubiHSM 2 extremely flexible, but it's important to highlight that users always retain the option to disable network access entirely and manage it the traditional way as well.
 Let’s first explore the physical implementation considerations and then move onto the virtual ones, to ensure the most effective utilisation of the YubiHSM 2 for your deployment.

 Figure 1: The YubiHSM 2 connection stack